 Disputes can be costly for marketing agencies.
 It is important to have a dispute resolution clause that sets out what both parties can do when a dispute arises.

 Preferably, this should start with an informal meeting between both parties to resolve the dispute internally.
-If that does not work, mediation is the next step.
-You can appoint a mediator that comes from your state or territory.
+If that does not resolve the matter, mediation is usually the next step, and you can appoint a mediator from your state or territory.
 If possible, avoid going to court.
 Litigation is expensive, stressful and the results are not guaranteed to be in your favour.

 6. Intellectual Property

-You can then either assign or license your IP.
-Assignment means transferring your ownership of IP.
-For example, if you develop a monthly report for your client and will not use that report again, you can assign that report to the client.
-Your client now owns the report and you cannot use the report unless the client allows you.
+You can either assign or licence IP.
+Assignment means transferring your ownership of IP to the client so that they own all rights to it.
+For example, if you develop a monthly report for your client and assign it to them, your client now owns it.
+You cannot use the report unless the client allows you to do so.

-If you license your IP, you will not pass ownership to the client.
-For example, if you have developed marketing templates for reports, you can give your client a license to use those reports for internal business purposes.
-However, you still own the templates.
+If you licence your IP, you will not pass ownership to the client.
+Instead, they have a right to use the IP, subject to certain conditions that you can impose.
+For example, if you have developed marketing templates for reports, you can give your client a licence to use those reports for internal business purposes.
+However, you still own the templates, and any use of the templates will need your consent.

-You must specify when either party can choose to terminate the contract.
-The client should be able to terminate if you have breached the contract substantially, such as failing to perform the work to an acceptable standard.
+The agreement must specify when either party can choose to terminate the arrangement.
+The client should be able to terminate if you have substantially breached the contract, for example, if you fail to perform the work to an acceptable standard.

 On the other hand, you may have different reasons for terminating the contract.
-For example, you may want to terminate if:
+For example, if the client:

-- the client gives you any intellectual property that isn’t theirs (but says that it is);
+- gives you any intellectual property that is not theirs (but says that it is);

-- the client rips off any of your intellectual property; or
+- rips off any of your intellectual property;

-A detailed termination clause will ensure you and your client can part ways amicably.
+A detailed termination clause will ensure you and your client can part ways smoothly and amicably without escalating the matter to a dispute.

 Key Takeaways